usmanwardag/dollar_bot/Developer_ReadMe.md

-# For Developers: By the Developers of DollarBot
+# For Developers: From the Developers of DollarBot

 <details open="open">
   <summary>Table of Contents</summary>